jonwhittlestone/notes/_posts/2021-04-07-another-post-on-digital-detoxing-the-lightphone.md

 Yep, that's right, no apps.
 But I can message with SMS, and I can get [Signal](https://www.thesun.co.uk/tech/13684416/what-is-signal-whatsapp-users-change-app/) on my computer.

+### Er, calendar?

+I have an integration with Google Calendar and Zapier set up which'll SMS me calendar entries.

 ### Maps ??

 Yes, apparently there's a service that will text you directions